JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 This is an outdated protocol since it essentially wastes a full channel that might otherwise be used for increasing throughput.

-These were all outdated protocols, let's take a look at some very recent Multiple Access protocol for mesh networks.
+These were all outdated protocols, let's take a look at some very recent Medium Access Control protocols for mesh networks.

 #### DDMC-TDMA